 3. Acting irresponsibly

-For centuries, Big Sur residents and visitors have gotten so much from their surroundings — and treated the area lovingly in return.
+For decades, Big Sur residents and visitors have gotten so much from their surroundings — and treated the area lovingly in return.
 Still, there are ways to mistreat the land that will hamper your trip.
 Irresponsibly starting fires, littering on trails and private property, or parking illegally can get you in trouble, earn the scorn of longtime residents, and get in the way of other visitors’ experiences.
 These rules are enforced by local authorities and breaking such rules can lead to fines.

 4. Failing to plan